 Guillermo Garcia-Costoya (PhD student) My research integrates theoretical, simulation-based studies with empirical data to understand how life history tradeoffs might mediate ectotherm responses to climate change.
 For my PhD, I am using the (absolutely awesome) western fence lizard as a model species.
 Together with others in the lab, I am conducting a multi-year mark-recapture study on two populations of these lizards across an elevational gradient in the Great Basin Desert.
 I am exploring how territory-level differences in thermal environments mediate differences in reproductive strategies, affect intra and inter-specific competition, and structure fitness landscapes.
 My ultimate goal is to use what we find about how lizards deal with their environment in the present to inform models that are better able to predict how they might respond to changing climates.

 Claire Williams (PhD student) I have worked on microbiomes in a variety of contexts--during my undergraduate studies I cultured previously unknown bacteria from arctic soil microbiomes, searched for novel antibiotics, and studied the effects of pesticides on the microbiomes of pollinators.
 During my masters, I studied longitudinal microbiome dynamics in red pandas.
-For my PhD, I will explore the response of the gut microbiome of anoles to climate warming and how microbes may help or hinder their hosts ability to adapt to rapid environmental change.
+For my PhD, I am studying the response of the gut microbiome of anoles to climate warming and how microbes may help or hinder their hosts ability to adapt to rapid environmental change.

 Noa Ratia (PhD student) As an Erasmus student from Kristianstad, Sweden, I spent my masters measuring greenhouse gas fluxes in the wetlands of Doñana, Spain, through incubation of sediment cores.
 I am conducting my PhD work on western fence lizard populations in the Great Basin Desert, where I am interested in how microhabitats are shifting in response to climate change.
 I am leveraging my physics background to determine how abiotic factors such as wind, precipitation, and temperature interact to affect lizard behavior, physiology, and habitat quality.
 To this end, I'm utilizing a range of technologies including microcontrollers, 3D-printing, and remote sensing.
 I envision a lot of potential for novel technology in ecological research and I'm passionate about developing more efficient ways to gather and analyze field data, using autonomous methods and open-source hardware that ideally make research more accessible and fun!